ansys/ansys-tools-common/doc/source/contributing.rst

 Adhere to code style
 --------------------

-The Ansys tools common follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.
+The Ansys Common Tools follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.